 Our Income account won Money magazine's Best Balanced Pension Product for 2020.

 You may be able to withdraw some of your super on compassionate grounds

 For many Australians, super could be a main source of retirement income, so the Government has rules around when you can access it to keep your savings for your future.
 However, the Australian Taxation Office (ATO) may let you take your super out early on compassionate grounds in certain circumstances.

 Compassionate grounds include situations where you need to pay for:

 A dependant is someone who relies on you for financial support.
 It could be your spouse, your child, or someone else who is financially dependent on you.

 The amount you can withdraw from your super on compassionate grounds is limited to how much the ATO determines you will reasonably need.

-If they approve your claim, the ATO will send you a letter telling you how much super you can withdraw as an after-tax amount.
+If they approve your claim, the ATO will send you a letter telling you how much super you can withdraw.

 Be aware that the amount deducted from your super account when you make your claim will include any tax payable, so it may be different to the amount shown on the ATO's letter.